vmiklos/plees-tracker/guide/src/README.md

 # Introduction

-Plees Tracker is a simple sleep tracker for your Android phone.
+plees-tracker is a simple sleep tracker for your Android phone.

 The latest version is v7.5.3, released on 2023-05-01.